r-reynoso/Quinn-s-Training/README.md

 * Hibernate for ORM ( 4.3.6.Final )
 * Jersey for RESTful services
-* AngularJS for client side developemnt
+* AngularJS for client side development
 * Google Maps API to display geographical locations
 * BootstrapJS for interface design